Aminadaven/WarmestElement/README.md

 getWarmest - O(1)

-all the rest - O(n), due to removal of the warmest element, which requires a traversal of the list.
+all the rest - O(1) - because we migrated to LinkedMap.